braph-software/BRAPH-2/tutorials/developers/dev_measure/readme.md

 > value = degree;  ⑪
 > ````
 >
-> ①Measures have a *shape*: `Measure.GLOBAL` (a value for the whole brain graph, e.g., average degree), `Measure.NODAL` (a value for each brain region, e.g., degree, or `Measure.BINODAL` (a value for each couple of brain regions, e.g., distance between couples of nodes).}
+> ① Measures have a *shape*: `Measure.GLOBAL` (a value for the whole brain graph, e.g., average degree), `Measure.NODAL` (a value for each brain region, e.g., degree), or `Measure.BINODAL` (a value for each couple of brain regions, e.g., distance between couples of nodes).
-> \circlednote{2}{Measures have a *scope*: `Measure.SUPERGLOBAL` (a result for the whole multi-layer graph, e.g., overlapping strength), `Measure.UNILAYER` (a result for each layer, e.g., average strength), or `Measure.BILAYER` (a result for each couple of layers).}
-> \circlednote{3}{Measures are either `Measure.NONPARAMETRIC` (the usual case) or `Measure.PARAMETRIC` (depending on some parameter).}
-> \circlednote{4}{Each measure has a list of compatible graphs for which the measure can be used.
 >
+> ② Measures have a *scope*: `Measure.SUPERGLOBAL` (a result for the whole multi-layer graph, e.g., overlapping strength), `Measure.UNILAYER` (a result for each layer, e.g., average strength), or `Measure.BILAYER` (a result for each couple of layers).
+>
+> ③ Measures are either `Measure.NONPARAMETRIC` (the usual case) or `Measure.PARAMETRIC` (depending on some parameter).
+>
+> ④ Each measure has a list of compatible graphs for which the measure can be used.
+>
-> ⑤The property `M` contains the code to be executed to calculate the measure.
+> ⑤ The property `M` contains the code to be executed to calculate the measure.
 Here is where most of the action happens.
 >
-> ⑥retrieves the graph from the property `G` of the measure `m`.
+> ⑥ retrieves the graph from the property `G` of the measure `m`.
 >
-> ⑦retrieves the cell with the adjacency matrix (for graph) or 2D-cell array (for multigraph, multiplex, etc.).
+> ⑦ retrieves the cell with the adjacency matrix (for graph) or 2D-cell array (for multigraph, multiplex, etc.).
 >
-> ⑧preallocates the variable to contain the result of the measure calculation.
+> ⑧ preallocates the variable to contain the result of the measure calculation.
 >
-> ⑨binarizes the adjacency matrix (removing diagonal).
+> ⑨ binarizes the adjacency matrix (removing diagonal).
 >
-> ⑩calculates the degree of the node for layer `li`.
+> ⑩ calculates the degree of the node for layer `li`.
 >
-> ⑪returns the calcualted value of the measure `degree` assigning it to the output variable `value`.
+> ⑪ returns the calculated value of the measure `degree` assigning it to the output variable `value`.
 >